Possibility / Realistic Goals (1)

 # Comorbidities (3)

-Q I developed constipation while dieting.
-What foods can help?
+Q I've gotten constipated while dieting.
+What foods help?

-A. Dietary fiber (vegetables), yogurt, grain syrup (jochung), and nuts are helpful.
+A. Fiber (vegetables), yogurt, jocheong (rice syrup), and nuts help.
 You can also directly manage constipation by adjusting your detox pill dosage.

-View details →Q My mouth and nose became dry while dieting.
+View details →Q My mouth and nose have gotten dry while dieting.
 How much water should I drink?

-A. We recommend drinking 2 liters or more of water per day.
-Since diuretic herbal water (gamnosu) removes excess body fluid, sufficient water intake is essential to prevent mucosal dryness.
+A. We recommend drinking at least 2 liters of water a day.
+Since gamnosu (diuretic) eliminates body water, sufficient water replenishment is essential to prevent dry mucous membranes.

-View details →Q I feel very tired and sluggish while dieting.
+View details →Q I feel very tired and lethargic while dieting.
 Is this normal?

-A. Some fatigue is expected in the first 1-2 weeks due to reduced food intake and metabolic changes, but the herbal medicine will then help replenish your energy.
-If severe fatigue persists for more than 2 weeks, adjustment during a consultation is needed.
+A. In the first 1-2 weeks, you may feel fatigue from reduced meal amounts and metabolic changes, but afterward the herbal medicine's effect replenishes your energy.
+If severe fatigue persists more than 2 weeks, adjustment during a visit is needed.

 View details →# Lifestyle Management (2)

-View details →Q I work in Dong-gu, Incheon but my meal times are irregular.
-Are meal times really that important during a diet?
+View details →Q I work in Dong-gu, Incheon and my meal times are irregular.
+Is meal timing really that important during a diet?

-A. Eating at consistent times in consistent amounts causes the stomach to shrink to that rhythm, and after 3 months the stomach size is actually reduced to less than half.
-Irregular meals invite binge eating and overeating and lower metabolism.
+A. Eating a consistent amount at consistent times trains your stomach to shrink to that rhythm, actually shrinking to less than half its size after 3 months.
+Irregular eating triggers binge eating and overeating and lowers metabolism.

 View details →# Safety (1)